AdaptiveMind · Studio · Singh

 This is the same trick a warehouse robot uses to avoid a forklift.
 LiDAR returns the position of the obstacle, the planner adjusts the trajectory, and the collision never happens.
 Singh's multi-agent mesh is the software version.
 Every gate is a sensor.
 Every contract is a lane marking.
 The agents arrive at consensus before the human arbitrator is needed, and the human stays where they belong - at the override, not in the queue.

-The throughput consequence is visible.
-Cycles that used to take days because of human latency — review handoffs, status meetings, design clarifications — collapse into hours when the loop is mostly model-to-model and only periodically model-to-human.
+One result is speed.
+Cycles that used to take days because of human waiting time - review handoffs, status meetings, design clarifications - can shrink into hours when most of the conversation is model-to-model and the human steps in at decision points.

 P/04